It’s the end of online privacy in America, but what does that mean for Canadians?

-But just last month, with the stroke of a pen on another Executive Order, U.S. privacy protection for foreigners was “removed” and that has our own Privacy Commissioner worried.
+And then, just last month, with the stroke of a pen on another Executive Order, U.S. privacy protection for foreigners was “removed” and that has our Privacy Commissioner worried.

 The Order, listed as #13,768 and titled Enhancing Public Safety in the Interior of the United States, states in part that:

 “…privacy policies exclude persons who are not United States citizens or lawful permanent residents from the protections of the Privacy Act regarding personally identifiable information.”